 Can I Use Painted Air-Dry Clay Pottery in the Kitchen – Is It Safe?

-However, remember that these are not tested for safety FDA standards, so I would not recommend using them for extended periods.
+You can buy these coatings online or at your local craft store and apply them to the pottery following the instructions on the packaging.
+However, remember that these sealants are not tested for safety by FDA standards, so I would not recommend using them for extended periods.

 The bottom line